 I grew near Plymouth, Nebraska on a small family farm with 2 sisters, 5 dogs, 1 horse, and a lot of cows and cats.
 I graduated from Tri County High School in 2008.
 I attended the University of Nebraska Lincoln.
 I majored in Agriculture Education.
 I received minors in Agricultural Economics and Animal Science.
-I completed my endorsement in Biology Education at the University of Nebraska Lincoln and I am currently working on a Master’s of Applied Science.
+I completed my endorsement in Biology Education at the University of Nebraska Lincoln, as well as a Master’s of Applied Science.

 In the fall of 2012, I began teaching at the first Urban Agriculture and Natural Resources Career Academy in Omaha Public Schools at Bryan High School.
 In the fall of 2013, I taught agriculture and science at Conestoga Public Schools.
 I was hired at Auburn Public Schools in the fall of 2014.
-I currently teach Introduction to Agriculture (year long), Plant Science (1st semester), Horticulture (2nd semester), Animal Biology (1st semester), Large Animal Management (2nd semester, odd years), Companion Animals (2nd semester, even years), 8th Grade Agriculture (1st and 2nd semester), Welding 1-2 (year long), and Welding 3-4 (year long).
+I currently teach Introduction to Agriculture (year long), Plant Science (1st semester), Horticulture (2nd semester), Animal Biology (1st semester), Large Animal Management (2nd semester, odd years), Companion Animals (2nd semester, even years), Agribusiness & Leadership (1st & 2nd semester), 8th Grade Agriculture (1st and 2nd semester), Welding 1-2 (year long), and Welding 3-4 (year long).

 My husband, Trenton, and I live on the family farm near Johnson, Nebraska.
 Trenton is a grain originator with Midwest Cooperative.
 We also have cows, crops, chickens, and a dog named Bennet.
 I am a fanatic about being busy.
 I love being active, which includes running, playing sports, gardening, and working outside.
 I also enjoy spending time with my family and friends.
 I would travel everyday if I could.
 I love kayaking, reading, ice cream, fast food, office supplies, farm life, queso, and a good comedy.